-4. Eligibility Requirements and Credits for Different Activities.
-With respect to the requirements applicable to the forms of Consumer Relief on the basis of transaction types, there are differences in eligibility requirements and crediting methodology for transaction types within each of the forms of Consumer Relief; there are also differences in eligibility requirements and crediting methodology among the various forms of Consumer Relief.
-Under Exhibits D and D-1, there are twenty different transaction types of Consumer Relief within the nine forms of Consumer Relief, and the amount of credit earned in each transaction type depends on a number of variables that differ for each transaction type.
-In general, credit for relief in the various transaction types depends on a variety of factors, including the type of relief given, the loan's pre-modification LTV, the borrower's delinquency status and whether Servicer owns the loan or is servicing it for a third party investor; and the amount of credit earned is derived by multiplying the actual relief afforded to the borrower by a multiplier of between \$0.05 and \$1.00.
-As an illustration of the variety of factors in transaction types, there are differences in eligibility
+Finally, with respect to the requirements applicable to the forms of Consumer Relief on the basis of transaction types, there are differences in eligibility requirements and crediting methodology for transaction types within each of the forms of Consumer Relief; there are also differences in eligibility requirements and crediting methodology among the various forms of Consumer Relief.
+These differences were explained in detail in Section II.B.4 of the Interim Report, and, as set out in that Section, in general, credit amounts for these types of relief are derived by multiplying the actual relief afforded to the borrower by a multiplier of between \$0.05 and \$1.00, depending upon a variety of factors, including, for example, the type of relief given, the loan's pre-modification LTV, the borrower's delinquency status and whether Servicer owns the loan or is servicing it for third party investors.
+The credit amount for a refinanced loan is calculated by multiplying the difference between the pre-modification and post-modification interest rates by the unpaid principal balance and then multiplying the resulting product by a multiplier based upon the period of time during which the loan's reduced interest rate is to be in effect.